syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Freeze-Panes.md

 # Freeze panes

-[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid.html) allows you to freeze the rows and columns when scrolling the grid.
+SfDataGrid allows you to freeze the rows and columns when scrolling the grid.

 ## Freeze Rows
-`SfDataGrid` provides extensive support to freeze the rows at the top of the view below the header row by setting the [SfDataGrid.FrozenRowsCount](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~FrozenRowsCount.html) property.
+SfDataGrid provides extensive support to freeze the rows at the top of the view below the header row by setting the [SfDataGrid.FrozenRowsCount](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~FrozenRowsCount.html) property.

-The following code example illustrates freezing two rows in `SfDataGrid`.
+The following code example illustrates freezing two rows in SfDataGrid.

 {% highlight c# %}
 //Setting number of rows to freeze in SfDataGrid